Superfluid helium-4: History

 and Avenel and Varoquaux have studied the Josephson effect in superfluid helium-4.
 In 2006, a group at the University of Maryland visualized quantized vortices by using small tracer particles of solid hydrogen.

 In the early 2000s, physicists created a Fermionic condensate from pairs of ultra-cold fermionic atoms.
 Under certain conditions, fermion pairs form diatomic molecules and undergo Bose–Einstein condensation.
 At the other limit, the fermions (most notably superconducting electrons) form Cooper pairs which also exhibit superfluidity.
 This work with ultra-cold atomic gases has allowed scientists to study the region in between these two extremes, known as the BEC-BCS crossover.

 Supersolids may also have been discovered in 2004 by physicists at Penn State University.
 When helium-4 is cooled below about 200 mK under high pressures, a fraction (≈1%) of the solid appears to become superfluid.
 By quench cooling or lengthening the annealing time, thus increasing or decreasing the defect density respectively, it was shown, via torsional oscillator experiment, that the supersolid fraction could be made to range from 20% to completely non-existent.
 This suggested that the supersolid nature of helium-4 is not intrinsic to helium-4 but a property of helium-4 and disorder.
 Some emerging theories posit that the supersolid signal observed in helium-4 was actually an observation of either a superglass state or intrinsically superfluid grain boundaries in the helium-4 crystal.

 Applications

-Recently in the field of chemistry, superfluid helium-4 has been successfully used in spectroscopic techniques as a quantum solvent.
+Superfluid helium-4 has been successfully used in spectroscopic techniques as a quantum solvent.
 Referred to as superfluid helium droplet spectroscopy (SHeDS), it is of great interest in studies of gas molecules, as a single molecule solvated in a superfluid medium allows a molecule to have effective rotational freedom, allowing it to behave similarly to how it would in the "gas" phase.
 Droplets of superfluid helium also have a characteristic temperature of about 0.4 K which cools the solvated molecule(s) to its ground or nearly ground rovibronic state.

 Superfluids are also used in high-precision devices such as gyroscopes, which allow the measurement of some theoretically predicted gravitational effects (for an example, see Gravity Probe B).